Ecclesiastical history of the Catholic Church: The Church historians of the Second Period

 About the middle of the 12th century, Ordericus Vitalis, Abbot of St. Evroul in Normandy, wrote an Historia ecclesiastica in thirteen books; it reaches to 1142, and is of especial value for the history of Normandy, England, and the Crusades.
 The Dominican Bartholomew of Lucca, called also Ptolemæus de Fiadonibus (died 1327), covered a longer period.
 His work in twenty-four books reaches to 1313, and was continued to 1361 by Henry of Diessenhofen.
 The Flores chronicorum seu Catalogus Pontificum Romanorum of Bernard Guidonis, Bishop of Lodève (died 1331), may be counted among the works on the general history of the Church.
 The most extensive, and relatively the best, historical work during this period is the Summa Historialis of St. Antoninus.
 It deals with secular and ecclesiastical history from the creation to 1457.

 The national histories which appeared towards the end of the last period (of Cassiodorus, Jordanis, Gregory of Tours) were followed by similar works giving the history of other peoples.
 Venerable Bede wrote his admirable Historia ecclesiastica gentis Anglorum, which describes in five books the history of England from the Roman conquest to 731, though treating principally of events after Augustine of Canterbury's mission in 596.
 Paulus Warnefrid (Diaconus) wrote the history of his fellow-Lombards (Historia Langobardorum) from 568 to 733; it still remains the principal source for the history of his people.
 An unknown writer continued it to 774, and in the 9th century the monk Erchembert added the history of the Lombards of Beneventum to 889.
 Paulus wrote also a history of the bishops of Metz (Gesta episcoporum Mettensium, ad. in Mon.
 Germ.
 Hist: Script., II) and other historical works.
 The Scandinavian North found its ecclesiastical historian in Adam of Bremen; he covers the period between 788 and 1072, and his work is of special importance for the history of the Diocese of Hamburg-Bremen.
 Flodoard (died 966) wrote the history of the Archdiocese of Reims (Historia ecclesiæ Remensis) to 948, a very important source for the history of the Church of France to that time.

 The ecclesiastical history of Northern Germany was described by Albert Crantz, a canon of Hamburg (died 1517), in his Metropolis or Historia de ecclesiis sub Carolo Magno in Saxoniâ instauratis (i. e. from 780 to 1504; Frankfort, 1576 and often reprinted).
-Among the special historical works of this period of the Western Church we must mention the Liber Pontificalis, an important collection of papal biographies that take on larger proportions after the 4th century, are occasionally very lengthy in the 8th and 9th centuries, and through various continuations reach to the death of Pope Martin V in 1431.
+Among the special historical works of this period of the Western Church is the Liber Pontificalis, an important collection of papal biographies that take on larger proportions after the 4th century, are occasionally very lengthy in the 8th and 9th centuries, and through various continuations reach to the death of Pope Martin V in 1431.
 The German, Italian, French, and English chronicles, annals, and biographies of this epoch are very numerous.